utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 ## Configuring the Postman CLI for Azure Pipelines

 With the help of the Postman CLI and the Postman API, you can run API tests created in Postman as part of your Azure DevOps pipeline.
 First generate the Postman CLI configuration code in Postman.
-Then add the configuration code to the YAML file in your repository.
+Then add the configuration code to the YAML file in your Azure Repos Git repository.

 Each time the pipeline runs, the Postman CLI runs the collections that contain your tests.
 You can view the results of your tests in Postman.